jfnavarro/st_analysis/README.md

 # Spatial Transcriptomics Analysis

-Different tools for visualization, data processing and analysis (supervised and un-supervised learning, differential expression analysis, etc..) of Spatial Transcriptomics datasets (can also be used for single cell data).
+Different tools for visualization, processing and analysis (supervised and un-supervised learning, differential expression analysis, etc..) of Spatial Transcriptomics datasets (can also be used for single cell data).

-The package is compatible with the output format of the data generated with the ST Pipeline (https://github.com/SpatialTranscriptomicsResearch/st_pipeline) and give full support to plot the data onto the tissue images but it is compatible with any single cell datasets where the data is stored as a matrix of counts (genes as columns and spot/cells as rows).
+The package is compatible with the output format of the data generated with the ST Pipeline (https://github.com/SpatialTranscriptomicsResearch/st_pipeline) and give full support to plot the data onto the tissue images but it is compatible with any single cell dataset where the data is stored as a matrix of counts (genes as columns and spot/cells as rows).

 This package makes use of the following R packages: